getsentry/relay/README.md

 ### Building and Running

-The easiest way to rebuild and run Relay is using `cargo`.
+The easiest way to rebuild and run Relay for development is using `cargo`.
 Depending on the configuration, you may need to have a local instance of Sentry running.

 ```bash
 # Initialize Relay for the first time